shpwrck/rancher-training-material/cluster-management/script/source.md

   sync: freeze)

 <!-- Start Script -->
 Through Rancher you can create a workload such as a deployment through the UI.
 Instead of learning each resource's specification, the Rancher `UI` presents an easy to use and organized user experience.
+This example is a basic nginx workload with a service exposing port 80.
 <!-- End Script -->

 ---